 Bit 5 = TOIE Timer Overflow Interrupt Enable.
-0: Interrupt is inhibited.

 1: A timer interrupt is enabled whenever the TOF bit of the SR register is set.

 1: Forces the OLVL2 bit to be copied to the OCMP2 pin, if the OC2E bit is set and even if there is no successful comparison.